1

 /// Size and alignment of the unit tuple ([Reference](https://doc.rust-lang.org/reference/type-layout.html#r-layout.tuple.unit)).

-pub broadcast proof fn layout_of_unit_tuple()
+pub broadcast axiom fn layout_of_unit_tuple()

 ensures